syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 Number of Series - One or More.

-Cannot be Combined with - Pie, Bar, Polar, Radar, Stacked Bar.
+Cannot be combined with - Pie, Bar, Polar, Radar, Stacked Bar.

-Hi Lo series can be added to the chart using the following code.
+HiLo series can be added to the chart using the following code.

 {% tabs %}